ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/building-async-await.md

 ## Goal

-Your goal is to write a function `waiter(genFun, arg)` that runs the generator `genFun`  to "*wait for the fulfillment of the promise yielded on each iteration*" and yields the final value.
+Your goal is to write a function `waiter(genFun, arg)` that returns a function that when called `waiter(genFun, arg)()` will iterate on `genFun` with initial arguments `arg` but in such a way that it will "*wait for the fulfillment of the promise yielded on each iteration*" and that will return the final value.
 It will be used like this:

 ```js
 function* main() {